armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 This (simplified) workflow works well, but as it turns out there are quite a few exceptions that make it a lot trickier.

+## Encryption

+ZIP files can be encrypted.
+In case an encrypted entry is encountered then no unpacking is attempted, but only structural checks are done to check whether or not a file is a complete ZIP file or carving needs to be done.

 ## Data descriptors